Balamurugan245/Image-Denoising/Bala/README.md

 This project implements an image denoising model using a UNet architecture enhanced with CBAM (Channel and Spatial Attention).

-The code is written in a clean, modular format so that it can run on any system (local machine, server, Kaggle, or Colab).

 ---

 ## Project Structure